Shorts Program

 Director Charles Annenberg Weingarten in attendance for Q&A

 For more than half a century, scientist, conservationist, educator Dr. Biruté Galdikas has studied and worked closely with the orangutans of Indonesian Borneo in their natural habitat, and is today the world’s foremost authority on the great apes.
+Produced by Charlie Annenberg, the film highlights her work in a rainforest ecosystem, its challenges from the palm oil industry, and the importance of protecting orangutans as our close relatives.
+The film has received awards, including the Dan Conaway Award for Connecting to Nature.

 DOC ALBANY